carbon-language/carbon-lang/llvm/docs/AMDGPUDwarfExtensionsForHeterogeneousDebugging.rst

 8.  ``DW_OP_LLVM_push_lane`` *New*

-    ``DW_OP_LLVM_push_lane`` pushes the target architecture lane identifier of the current lane as a value with the generic type.
+    ``DW_OP_LLVM_push_lane`` pushes the current lane as a value with the generic type.

-    *For languages that are implemented using a SIMD or SIMT execution model, this is the lane number that corresponds to the source language thread of execution upon which the user is focused.*
+    *For source languages that are implemented using a SIMT execution model, this is the zero-based lane number that corresponds to the source language thread of execution upon which the user is focused.*

+    The value must be greater than or equal to 0 and less than the value of the ``DW_AT_LLVM_lanes`` attribute, otherwise the DWARF expression is ill-formed.
+See :ref:`amdgpu-dwarf-low-level-information`.

+9.  ``DW_OP_LLVM_push_iteration`` *New*

+    ``DW_OP_LLVM_push_iteration`` pushes the current iteration as a value with the generic type.

+    *For source language implementations with optimizations that cause multiple loop iterations to execute concurrently, this is the zero-based iteration number that corresponds to the source language concurrent loop iteration upon which the user is focused.*

+    The value must be greater than or equal to 0 and less than the value of the ``DW_AT_LLVM_iterations`` attribute, otherwise the DWARF expression is ill-formed.
+See :ref:`amdgpu-dwarf-low-level-information`.

 .. _amdgpu-dwarf-arithmetic-logical-operations: